Bichon frise on striped chair

 cat

 Stoley’s Vets (Great Oakley Vets Ltd) is an independent practice (opened by “Stoley” after previously seeing some clients through another clinic, according to reviews) and is an RCVS registered premises.
 Based on the clinic’s own service list and recent reviews, it’s set up for both routine care and more involved work, including in-house diagnostics (digital imaging, endoscopy, internal laboratory) and surgical/dental procedures.
-Decision-relevant specifics owners mention include: - Home visits, including support during very emotional end-of-life appointments. - Out-of-hours emergency care, with one review describing being seen at midnight despite not being registered. - Dental problems treated promptly, including a next-day appointment for a dog with a dental abscess needing treatment. - A recurring perception that the vet doesn’t push unnecessary procedures and focuses on what benefits the pet.

 Our Score (86/100)